Updated: Wednesday, September 13, 2017 11:04 am EDT

 Otte confessed to the police regarding the murders of Robert and Sharon.
 He was convicted and sentenced to death.

 Gary Otte has had several previous execution dates that have been stayed due ongoing legal challenges to Ohio execution protocol.
 Those issues have since been resolved with the state carrying out the first execution in over three years on July 26, 2017.
 Ohio executed Ronald Phillips and there were no reported problems with Ronald’s execution, allowing Ohio to resume executions.
+Gary has also recently lost a federal appeal in which he claimed that the drugs used during the execution will cause undo pain and suffering.

 Please pray for peace and healing for the families of Robert Wasikowski and Sharon Kostura.
 Please pray for strength for the family of Gary.
 Please pray that if Gary is innocent, lacks the competency to be executed, or should not be executed for any other reason, that evidence will be presented prior to the execution.
 Please pray that Gary may come to find peace through a personal relationship with Jesus Christ, if he has not already.